viperproject/gobra-book/src/04/sort.md

 ``` go
 {{#include ./sort.go:Interface}}
 ```
-A pure and ghost analogue, `LessSpec`, of the `Less` method is defined so that we can use it in specifications.
+We define a pure and ghost analogue, `LessSpec,` of the `Less` method so that we can use it in specifications.
 To couple them together, the result of calling `Less` is equivalent to the result of calling `LessSpec` in that state (`res == old(LessSpec(i, j))`).